 Their target?
 Three of the biggest casino in Las Vegas — The Bellagio, the Mirage and the MGM Grand —, all owned by tycoon Terry Benedict.

 Already no small task, the group encounters several twists and turns along the way.
 Will they succeed in swiping $150 million from the world’s most high-profile casinos?

 The ultimate casino heist film!

 - Play at a real online casino with Hollywood Casino (PA only).

 #6 21 (Robert Luketic, 2008)

 “It’s a game with memory, the cards drawn are the past and the one’s to come are future”- Jill

 “And the best part?….
 Its beatable!” – Micky

-With the desire to become a doctor but no funds to pay the $300,000 in tuition fees, Ben Campbell (Jim Sturgess) needs a scholarship to transfer to Harvard School of Medicine.
+With the desire to become a doctor but no funds to pay the $300,000 in tuition fees, Ben Campbell (Jim Sturgess) needs the scholarship to transfer to Harvard School of Medicine.